riccardofilesi/AEA1/Welcome file.md

 [![Demo Doccou alpha](https://j.gifs.com/mQ8V5n.gif)](https://www.youtube.com/watch?v=tB2CM2ngpQg)
 >“Within our mandate, the ECB is ready to do *whatever it takes* to preserve the euro.
 And believe me, it will be enough.” - [Mario Draghi, UKTI's Global Investment Conference (26th July 2012)](https://www.youtube.com/watch?v=hMBI50FXDps&t=441s)

 The ECB is one of the main player in the Eurosystem.
 During the last financial crisis, it had the hard task to preserve the existence of a single currency in the Eurozone, relying in some cases on extraordinary monetary policies.
 Since the Euro is still in use, we can assume that such instruments have been successful in reaching their goal.
-But we may further ask at what price th
+But we may further ask at what price

 # Files